On the Role of Entropy-based Loss for Learning Causal Structures with Continuous Optimization

-To be clear, let $\hat{f}$ denote the function of regressing Y on X with a residual $\hat{N}_Y$, and let $\hat{g}$ denote the function of regressing X on Y with a residual $\hat{N}_X$.

-To prove corollary \ref{sup corollary:ent asymmetry}, we will compare the mutual information between hypothetical cause and the regression residual in causal and anti-causal direction.
-Assuming the backward model does not exist based on Lemma \ref{sup ANM}, the noise and the hypothetical cause is independent, i.e., $N_{i} \Vbar X_{pa_{\mathcal{G}}(i)} $ in the causal direction, but not vice versa.
-Such a property can be represented by mutual information form as follows:
+\begin{proof} To prove corollary \ref{app corollary:ent asymmetry}, we will compare the mutual information between the hypothetical cause and the regression residual in causal and anti-causal directions.
+Based on Lemma 4, if Eq. \ref{eq:anm condition} does not hold, i.e., no backward ANM model exists, then we must have the following equation:

+from the causal direction and anti-causal direction, respectively.
+It means that the noise and the hypothetical cause in the anti-causal direction are not independent of each other, i.e., $N_Y \Vbar X $ in the causal direction but $\hat{N}_X \nVbar Y$ in the anti-causal direction.
+Such a property can be represented by mutual information as follows:
-In fact, $p(X,\hat{N}_Y)$ and $p(Y,\hat{N}_X)$ can be transformed to $p(X, Y)$, and then be eliminated in both sides.
-We also denote $X'$ and $Y'$ for conveniently and clearly expressing the transformations as follows: